jaredly/j3/Roadmap.md

 - I should really hurry up and get glsl output going so I can make pretty things
+- also a dom output n stuff ...

+ok wait so
+like what do we do about platforms.
+I'm guessing a platform will have just like a library

+- [ ] click on a thing, bring it up to the deal

 # Left-Hand Whatsit